Headaches make up one of the most common conditions that we see at the Fremantle Chiropractor.

 - Ache over the front, back or sides (temple area) of your head

-- Pain in the head usually the same side as the neck pain
+- Head pain usually the same side as the neck pain

-- Pain that radiates from the neck into the head
+- Pain radiating from the neck into the head

 - Tenderness in the upper neck joints when pressed (palpated)